mroavi/onthefly/README.md

 # onthefly
-Code on-the-fly like a god.
+Code like a god on-the-fly.